Global Freedom of Expression

 Facts

-In 1991, José Eduardo Tarraf Filho, a 12-year-old boy, was kidnapped.
-Four individuals were convicted of the kidnapping and imprisoned.
+On February 6, 1991, José Eduardo Tarraf Filho, a 12-year-old boy, was kidnapped.
+Subsequently, four individuals were convicted of the kidnapping and sentenced to imprisonment.

-In 2016, broadcaster TV Tem, an affiliate of Globo TV, a major Brazilian broadcaster, published an article that referred to its coverage of the 1991 case.
+In 2016, the broadcaster TV Tem, an affiliate of Globo TV, a major Brazilian broadcaster, published an article referencing its coverage of the 1991 case.

-Terraf Filho was upset at the unauthorized use of his image, and sued the broadcaster, seeking damages for mental distress.
-He also sought the removal of the article from the broadcaster’s news website.
+Tarraf Filho filed a lawsuit against the broadcaster, seeking damages for mental distress and requesting the removal of the article from the broadcaster’s news website.

 Decision Overview